 In any case, the nation was woefully unprepared for the crash.
 For the most part, banks were unregulated and uninsured.
 The government offered no insurance or compensation for the unemployed, so when people stopped earning, they stopped spending.
 The consumer economy ground to a halt, and an ordinary recession became the Great Depression, the defining event of the 1930s.

 President Herbert Hoover was slow to respond to these events.
 Though he believed that the “crazy and dangerous” behavior of Wall Street speculators had contributed in a significant way to the crisis, he also believed that solving such problems was not really the federal government’s job.
-As a result, most of the solutions he suggested were voluntary: He asked state governments to undertake public-works projects; he asked big companies to keep workers’ pay steady; and he asked labor unions to stop demanding raises.
+As a result, most of the solutions he suggested were voluntary: He asked state governments to undertake public-works projects; he asked big companies to keep workers’ pay steady and he asked labor unions to stop demanding raises.
+The shantytowns that were popping up as more and more people lost their homes were nicknamed “Hoovervilles” as an insult to the president’s hands-off policies.

-Still, the crisis worsened.
+The crisis worsened, and life for the average American during the Great Depression was challenging.
 Between 1930 and 1933, more than 9,000 banks closed in the U.S., taking with them more than $2.5 billion in deposits.
 Meanwhile, unemployed people did whatever they could, like standing in charity breadlines and selling apples on street corners, to feed their families.

 “A New Deal for the American People”